AlaskaAirlines/auro-banner/docs/partials/api.md

 ### Marquee / solid

 The following example illustrates a `<auro-banner>` custom element with the `marquee solid` template style.
-With this configuration, onDark is implied.
+With this configuration, `appearance="inverse"` is implied.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=../apiExamples/marqueeSolid.html) -->